-Official Payments (OP) Monthly Payment Plan Official Payments is a monthly payment plan program that provides students with a low cost plan for budgeting expenses.
+A monthly Payment Plan program provides students with a low cost plan for budgeting expenses.
 It is not a loan program; therefore, the student has no debt, there are no interest charges assessed, and there is no credit check.
-The only fee to budget payments through Official Payments is a nonrefundable enrollment fee per semester paid to the Official Payments company at the same time as the down payment.
+The only fee to budget payments through the Payment Plan is a nonrefundable enrollment fee per semester paid to the Business Office at the same time as the down payment.

-How to enroll with Official Payments: Once students determine the amount needed to budget (only tuition and fees may be included), they enroll online through the Finances tab in their SelfServe student account.
-Problems accessing SelfServe should be directed to the ITC office at 504.282.4455, ext.
-8180.
+How to enroll with the Payment Plan: Once students determine the amount needed to budget (only tuition and fees may be included), they enroll online through the Finances tab in their SelfServe student account.
+Problems accessing SelfServe should be directed to the ITC Help Desk at 504.816.8180.

-The Official Payments plan must be completed by the Final Day for Tuition Payment set by the Registrar's Office; otherwise, the NOBTS Business Office will assess a late payment fee.
-Official Payments automatically deducts the monthly payments from a student's checking account, savings account, or credit card.
+The Payment Plan must be completed by the Final Day for Tuition Payment set by the Registrar's Office; otherwise, the NOBTS Business Office will assess a late payment fee.
+The monthly payments are automatically deducted from a student's checking account, savings account, or credit card.

-Payment Schedule: When the plan is established, Official Payments will process the enrollment fee and an immediate down payment of 20% of the total amount budgeted.
+Payment Schedule: When the plan is established, the enrollment fee and an immediate down payment of 20% of the total amount will be budgeted.
 This will be followed by 4 monthly payments of 20% (Feb. - May for Spring semester and Sept. - Dec. for Fall semester).
 These monthly payments can be scheduled between the 1st and 10th of each month.
-Separate Official Payments plans are available for Doctor of Ministry students (using the trimester system) and for all students during the Summer.
+A separate Payment Plan is available for students during the Summer.
 Students are responsible for notifying the seminary of any changes they would like made to the original plan.
-In the event there are consistent problems with any student's plan, Official Payments and the NOBTS Financial Aid Office reserves the right to terminate the plan and restrict usage to the monthly payment system.
+In the event there are consistent problems with any student's plan, the NOBTS Financial Aid Office reserves the right to terminate the plan and restrict usage to the monthly payment system.
 Contact the Financial Aid Office for more information.